salexkidd/box/_sources/docs/api/importlib.rst

 box.importlib
 =============

-Module adds function to import objects by name like 'module.attr'.
+Library adds some new functionalitu to standard importlib module.

 .. automodule:: box.importlib
    :members: